Land degradation and SDG 15.3.1

 ../../_images/indicator_15_3_1.png

-Trends.Earth allows the user to compute each of these sub-indicators in a spatially explicit way generating raster maps which are then integrated into a final SDG 15.3.1 indicator map and produces a table result reporting areas potentially improved and degraded for the area of analysis.
+Trends.Earth allows the user to compute each of these sub-indicators in a spatially explicit way generating raster maps which are then integrated into a final SDG indicator 15.3.1 map and produces a table result reporting areas potentially improved and degraded for the area of analysis.

 Sub-indicators